kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/01-wise-business-basics/articles/06-how-do-i-move-money-between-my-wise-business-and-personal-accounts/content.md

+# Wise Business basics
-# How do I move money between my Wise business and personal accounts?
+## How do I move money between my Wise business and personal accounts?
 It’s easy to move money between your Wise accounts.
 First, you’ll need to make sure you open a balance that has bank details.
 Then, follow these steps:

 ### Find your bank details for receiving money